hashicorp/terraform-website/content/source/docs/cloud/api/index.html.md

 ### Blob Storage Authentication

-Terraform Cloud relies on a Hashicorp-developed blob storage service for storing statefiles and multiple other pieces of customer data, all of which are documented on our [data security page](../architectural-details/data-security.html).
+Terraform Cloud relies on a HashiCorp-developed blob storage service for storing statefiles and multiple other pieces of customer data, all of which are documented on our [data security page](../architectural-details/data-security.html).

 Unlike the Terraform Cloud's API, this service does not require that a bearer token be submitted with each request.
 Instead, it includes a securely generated secret in the URLs which are valid for 25 hours.

 For example, the [state versions api](./state-versions.html) returns a field named `hosted-state-download`, which is a URL of this form:
 `https://archivist.terraform.io/v1/object/<secret value>`

+This is a broadly accepted pattern for secure access.
 It is important to treat these URLs themselves as secrets.
 They should not be logged, nor shared with untrusted parties.

 ## Feature Entitlements